Evaluating Search Engines and Large Language Models for Answering Health Questions: Results

-In order to gain a deeper understanding of the performance of the LLMs, we scrutinised the instances in which all models were unsuccessful in delivering a correct response.
-This analysis aimed at clarifying the reasons for such low effectiveness.
-Specifically, we sent these ``low performance questions'' again to the models but, this time, we did not set a limit to the token output.
-In this way, we could manually analyse the explanations provided and tried to understand the reasoning of the models.
-This examination was conducted with the most effective prompt (``expert'') and with the ``no context'' prompt, which arguably mirrors the type of input submitted by a lay user.
+In order to gain a deeper understanding of the performance of the LLMs, we scrutinized the instances in which all models were unsuccessful in delivering a correct response.
+This analysis aimed to clarify the reasons for such low effectiveness.
+Specifically, we sent these ``low-performance questions'' again to the models, but this time, we did not set a limit to the token output.
+In this way, we could manually analyze the explanations provided and try to understand the reasoning behind the models.
+This examination was conducted with the most effective prompt (``expert'' variant) and with the ``no context'' variant, which arguably mirrors the type of interaction done by a lay user.

-For the TREC HM 2020 collection, 8\% of the questions had a incorrect answer produced by all models using the ``no context'' prompt (and 6\% of the questions had incorrect responses by all models with the ``expert'' prompt).
-The TREC HM 2021 collection had 12\% of the questions with wrong answers by all models (for both prompts), while the TREC HM 2022 collection had 4\% of questions where all LLMs were incorrect (with both prompts).
-These figures confirm that the TREC HM 2021 collection is the most challenging, with a higher percentage of errors.
-These numbers also reinforce the idea that providing no context is suboptimal, compared to using the expert prompt.
-And, regardless of the LLM, there are some low performance questions that pose serious difficulties to the models.
+In the TREC HM 2020 collection, 4\% of the questions had an incorrect answer produced by all models using both prompts.
+The TREC HM 2021 collection had 2\% of the questions assigned with wrong answers by all models for the ``no context'' prompt and 6\% for the ``expert'' prompt.
+Meanwhile, 2\% of the questions from the TREC HM 2022 collection made that all LLMs failed for the ``no context'' prompt (and 4\% for the ``expert'' prompt).
+These figures confirm that, regardless of the LLM, some questions pose serious difficulties to the models.

-After manually reviewing the models' outputs, we were able to categorise the errors into a taxonomy that represents the most frequent health advice mistakes, namely:
+After manually reviewing the models' completions, we were able to categorize the errors into a taxonomy that embodies the most frequent mistakes in health guidance, namely: